-The witches from Salem conjured, and the joint luck for the Casino owner and guests ran out.
+The witches from Salem conjured, and the joint luck for both the Casino owner and guests ran out.

-In December 2021 Russian guest complained to the owner of the Western Casino Biden that his roulette is rigged, the poker cards were marked and insisted to repair the roulette and use newly made-in-China cards.
+In December 2021 Russian guest complained to the owner of the Western Casino Biden that his roulette is rigged, the poker cards were marked, and insisted to repair the roulette and use newly made-in-China cards.

 The bewitched owner proclaimed the American Rules and refused to let Russian guests play, banned the sales of Russian jewels, travel, and lodging in Las Vegas, and confiscated $400 billion of their dough.

-The bewitched Russian players declared the Russian Rules and opened in Kyiv, labeled as the Mother of the Russian cities, on February 24, 2022, a Russian Roullette, banned the dirty dollars and sell their jewels for clean roubles and yuans only.
+The bewitched Russian players declared the Russian Rules and opened for Kyiv, labeled as the Mother of the Russian cities, on February 24, 2022, a Russian Roullette, banned the dirty dollars and sell their jewels for clean roubles and yuans only.

 Where is Merlin to remove the sorcery ASAP?